TheMiningKing/ethereum-miner-bula/README.md

 Find precise hardware specs and BIOS settings on the [_bula_ 6x RX580 Ethereum mining rig](https://theminingking.com/blog/2017/12/16/Hello-Bula-6-GPU-Ethereum-Rig/).

-- Ubuntu Server 16.04.3
+bula is currently mining on [Dwarfpool](http://dwarfpool.com/eth/address/?wallet=7e5533116dbd23b113d3288aacbf4d2122f88ad3).

+## The software

+For rig builders with different hardware specs, check the `post-install.sh` file.
+This will show you the steps required to install the following critical Ethereum mining software on Ubuntu Server 16.04.3:

 - Linux kernel v4.14
 - AMDGPU-PRO 17.40
 - ethereum via apt
 - ethminer from source

-bula is currently mining on [Dwarfpool](http://dwarfpool.com/eth/address/?wallet=7e5533116dbd23b113d3288aacbf4d2122f88ad3).
+`post-install.sh` really is the heart of this repository.
+The steps therein get the software up and running.
+If you wish to make a fully unattended installer, continue reading.

+## Unattended installation

-Though this is still a work in progress, I intend to lockdown and fully automate installation of the software required to mine Ethereum out of the box.
+Though this is still a work in progress, this is a major step forward in locking down and fully automating installation of the software required to mine Ethereum out of the box.
 Once configured, mining is as easy as typing:

 ```
 ./go.sh